-Outboard Engine Maintenance
+Engine Maintenance-Outboards

-A select portion of maintenance items are covered in this chapter.
-Since advanced ignition and fuel injection systems are used on outboard engines along with special factory training and tools it is best to contact your Regal dealer for more of the detailed outboard service procedures.
+A select portion of outboard maintenance items are covered in this chapter mainly checking critical component lubricant levels.

+Since advanced ignition and fuel injection systems are used on outboard engines along with special factory training and tools it is best to contact your authorized Regal dealer for more of the detailed outboard service procedures and/or refer to your Yamaha outboard owner's manual for further cusomer care information.